Hannes-Soosaar/racetrack/readme.md

     * Displays information about the upcoming race (race name, date and time, drivers, and their car numbers) if available.

 6. Race Countdown - Public page.
     * Displays the timer for the current race.
+As an extra function, the timer pauses if the race mode changes to danger or hazard and resumes when mode changes back to safe.

 7. Race Flags - Public page.
     * Displays the current race flag that corresponds to the race mode.